 The COVID-19 pandemic has made international travel more challenging, but the Company has continued to advance work on the Sarfartoq exploration license in Greenland with a focus on the Nukittooq niobium-tantalum project.
-The Government of Greenland has imposed quarantine programs, and Covid-19 protocols have been implemented at the White Mountain anorthosite mine in Greenland where the Company has a 31.1% interest.
+The Government of Greenland has recently lifted quarantine programs, while some Covid-19 protocols continue to be implemented at the White Mountain anorthosite mine in Greenland where the Company has a 31.1% interest.

 Fluctuations in currencies and volatile financial markets pose significant challenges in planning, budgeting and carrying out meaningful exploration programs.
-Further uncertainties arise from the inability of the Company to gauge the duration of the pandemic.
-Hudson anticipates that the pandemic may lead to a global slowdown in demand for some of the commodities and metals that it has in its portfolio but is optimistic these will rebound in the near term.
-Of note is the significant increase in demand for paints and coatings due to the pandemic which is a key market for anorthosite.
-The pandemic has also put focus on supply chains which may be beneficial in an increase demand for the rare earth elements (REE's) and niobium-tantalum (Nb-Ta) critical metals that the Company has in its portfolio.
+Further uncertainties arise from the inability of the Company to gauge the duration of the pandemic and other world events.
+The recent invasion of the Ukraine by Russia has introduced supply chain issues and energy challenges in Europe and globally, significantly impacting fuel prices in Greenland.
+The pandemic has put focus on supply chains which may be beneficial in an increase demand for the rare earth elements (REE's) and niobium-tantalum (Nb-Ta) critical metals that the Company has in its portfolio.
 The rapid conversion to green applications including electric vehicles and sustainable energy has greatly increase the demand for critical metals and the desire for secure supply chains.